-If there are more than 36 people in your group will allocate bookings across multiple timeslots.
+If you’re bringing more than 36 people, we’ll split your group across multiple timeslots.

-The minimum group size is 17 people including no more than 2 accompanying adults.
-Any groups smaller than this size may wish to consider applying to their local MP for a Democratic Access Tour which does not have the same capacity constraints.
+The minimum group size is 17 people, including no more than two accompanying adults.
+Smaller groups can apply to their MP for a Discover UK Parliament Tour which doesn’t have the same rules on group size.

 What ages do you cater for at the Education Centre?

-Tour and workshop sessions are available to children and young people aged 5-18 years.
+Tours and workshops are available to young people aged 5-18.

 Can we take photographs?

 There are two places on the tour route where you can take photos.
-Your guide will point these out and ensure that you have time to take photos.
-Photos are also permitted within your workshop group, but please talk to your workshop leader before taking photos.
+Your guide will point these out.

 Can we buy gifts and souvenirs during our visit?

-Please note that the shop requires at least 5 working days’ notice to process your order.
-If you intend to pay by cheque, please contact the shop directly on 020 7219 3890 at least one month before the date of your visit.
+Please note that the shop requires at least five working days’ notice to process your order.

 Is there provision for groups with special educational needs?

-If you wish to discuss any adjustments that may be required for your group, please call the UK Parliament Education Service on 020 7219 4496.
+To discuss any adjustments your group needs, please call the UK Parliament Education Service on 020 7219 4496.

 Do we need to contact our MP in advance?

-Please note that if your visit is booked for a Friday or during recess, it is unlikely that your MP will be available to meet your group.
+Please note that if your visit is booked for a Friday or during recess, it’s unlikely your MP will be able to meet your group.